 - LEVEL 2: 40+ hrs of videos, 300+ questions (=50+ item sets), 20+ formulas lists, 15+ printable e-books (notes)

-Plus, inside your CFA Exam Study Planner, you’ll also find the VIDEO app, TEST app, FORMULAS app, NOTES app, and TOPICS app.
+Plus, inside your CFA Exam Study Planner, you’ll also find the VIDEO app, TEST app, FORMULAS app, and NOTES app.

 Based on these tools to execute your study plan, we have also designed a 5-step algorithm for quality learning: